- Systolic Number

 - Measuring Blood Pressure

 - Blood Pressure and Stroke

-A high diastolic reading (equal to or greater than 120 mmHg) is linked to a higher risk of disease involving the large artery called the aorta that carries blood and oxygen from the heart to distant body parts.
+High diastolic pressure is linked to a higher risk of disease involving the large artery called the aorta that carries blood and oxygen from the heart to distant body parts.
 People with an elevated diastolic reading are more prone to develop an abdominal aortic aneurysm (ballooning in the lining of the aorta).
 The problem with such ballooning is that it ruptures and causes a high risk of death.
 Diastolic pressure is pressure that the blood column puts on the arteries between beats when the heart is relaxed.